 Where to Plant Hostas

-Hostas like fertile, moisture retentive soils, including heavy clay improved with the addition of organic material/ compost or well-rotted manure.
+Hostas grow best in Zones 3 to 9 and are perennials in those planting zones.
+Choose where to plant Hostas carefully.
+Hostas like fertile, moist, retentive soils, including heavy clay soil improved with the addition of organic material/ compost or well-rotted manure to the soil.
 They will generally do best in areas of partial or dappled shade.
-While usually grown in the ground in perennial growing areas, some hostas can also be grown in containers.
+While usually grown in the ground in perennial growing areas, growing hostas in containers can also work for some types and can create the moist conditions needed.
 Some can even do fine in full sun, as long as their water needs are met.

-Since most hostas do well in medium to light shade, they can thrive in a forest garden, or as part of a layered, perennial polyculture border.
+Since most hostas are shade loving and do well in medium to light shade, they can thrive in a moist forest garden, or as part of a layered, perennial polyculture border.
 As an edible plant, they can be ideal for inclusion in an edible food forest scheme.

 While hostas can find a place in many gardens, they will likely not be ideal for very free-draining soils, such as sandy soils.
 They do best in a sheltered spot, and will not tend to thrive in very exposed or windy parts of a garden.

 Hosta fortunei has a good reputation as an edible as well as an ornamental.